 7. Radiators not getting hot

-If this doesn’t solve the problem you may have a broken pump or a blockage (sludge) in your pipes preventing hot water being circulated.
+If this doesn’t solve the problem, you may have a broken pump or a blockage (sludge) in your pipes that is preventing hot water from circulating around the system.

 8. Boiler keeps switching itself off

-There can be numerous reasons for this including low water pressure, a problem with the thermostat, frozen condensate pipes, or an issue with the supply of gas, water, electricity or oil.
-This could also be due to air in the system or a faulty pump.
+This common problem could be down to low water pressure, a problem with the thermostat, frozen condensate pipes or an issue with the supply of gas, water, electricity or oil.
+It could also be due to air in the system or a faulty pump, so replacement parts may be necessary.

 9. Heating not coming on or turning off at the scheduled time